bodhitreestudio/web-utils/README.md

   isInWechat
 } from '@bodhiveggie/web-utils';

-// Brose the source to see usage.
+// Browse the source to see usage.
 It was well written.

 ```